 - "Gimme Shelter" is dark and moving or outright tear jerker, but listening to the wails of Merry Clayton mixed with the grim lyrics is enough to incite some form of dread in anyone.

-- To those not aware of this inspiration, "Shine a Light" plays as being particularly dark or sad, but very moving, especially the beginning, coming out of the equally moving "Let it Loose" as Exile comes to a close.
+- To those not aware of this inspiration, "Shine a Light" plays as being not particularly dark or sad, but still very moving, especially the beginning, coming out of the equally moving "Let It Loose" as Exile comes to a close.
 Something about the gospel air there is to it and that sort of reflective nature of the lyrics makes it stick out.
+Nonetheless, it's in a major key, and the lyrics never explicitly mention Jones' death, so the full emotions behind the song may not be evident to those not familiar with its Reality Subtext.
+To those aware that it was a tribute to Jones, however, it's probably one of the saddest songs on the album.

 Tear Jerker / The Rolling Stones